o3de/o3de.org/content/docs/userguide/game-build-custom-game-icons.md

 ---
-description: ' Create a custom game icon in &ALYlong; for the title bar window of your game. '
+description: ' Create a custom game icon in Amazon Lumberyard for the title bar window of your game. '
 title: Adding Custom Game Icons
 ---